YashaPushak/GPS/README.md

 *Instance File:* A file that specifies the instances on which your your target algorithm should be evaluated.
 Each line should contain a single instance name.
-This corresponds to the `instance-file` parameter.
+This corresponds to the `instance-file` argument.
 For example:
 `--instance-file examples/artificial-algorithm/instances.txt`
 See [Instance File Format]#(instance-file-format) for more details.

 *Parameter Configuration Space File:* A parameter configuration space (.pcs) file, which defines the parameters of your target algorithm that GPS should optimize, including their names, (suggested) domains and default values.
 This corresponds to the `pcs-file` argument.
 For example:
 `--pcs-file examples/artificial-algorithm/params.pcs`
 See [Parameter Configuration Space File Format]#(parameter-configuration-space-file-format) for more details.

+*Target Algorithm Running Time Cutoff:* The maximum amount of time GPS should wait for a single target algorithm call to complete.
+Ideally, the default configuration of your target algorithm should be able to solve at least 90% of the problem instances within this running time cutoff.
+The performance of all algorithm configurators is very sensitive to this parameter.
+If you are unsure what value to use, you can use a very large one.
+GPS will adaptively limit the running times of the target algorithm calls; however, it may initially waste considerable time if some of the first few target algorithm calls it performs take extremely long to run, since it won't yet know what a good value to use is.
+This corresponds to the `algo-cutoff-time` argument and should be specified in seconds.
+For example:
+`--algo-cutoff-time 600`

 *Configuration Budget:* You must specify a configuration budget using at least one of GPS's three configuration budget limits.
 These are: